jbremnant/project_ledi/doc/rst/page02_assembly.rst

    is also indicated on the plastic covering.
 The plastic cover will have a strip going down on the negative terminal side.
 The negative terminal connects to GROUND.

+.. _Rectifier:

-#. **Reverse Voltage Protection Diode** (`wiki diode <http://en.wikipedia.org/wiki/Diode>`_)
+#. **Reverse Voltage Protection Diode** (`wiki diode <http://en.wikipedia.org/wiki/Diode>`_) (`wiki rectifier <http://en.wikipedia.org/wiki/Rectifier>`_)

    |pt_diode| This part looks like a small black cynlinder.
-They allow current to flow in one
+It allows current to flow in one
-   direction and not in the other.
+   direction and not in the other and therefore able to convert AC current to DC.
+   The diode 1N4001 that we are using in this project is a popular 1.0A general purpose silion rectifier diodes.
    A small white strip on one end indicates the blocking side.
 You will need to look at the PCB carefully and make sure the side with the strip is properly aligned with the indicated strip on the PCB silkscreen (white labels on PCB).

+.. _`Zener Diode 3.3v`:

 #. **Zener Diode 3.3v** (`wiki zener diode <http://en.wikipedia.org/wiki/Zener_diode>`_)